auth0/auth0-deploy-cli/README.md

 NOTE: There is not currently a way to mark rules as manual yet, that will become part of the configuration file in the future.

 ##### Custom Pages
-See Custom Pages configuration [here](https://auth0.com/docs/extensions/github-deploy#deploy-pages)
+See Custom Pages configuration [here](https://auth0.com/docs/extensions/github-deploy#deploy-hosted-pages)

 #### Command Line Options

 ```
 a0deploy [ options ]
     -h, --help                       output usage information
     -v,--verbose                     Dump extra debug information.
-    -i,--input_file <input file>    The updates to deploy.
-See JSON Format for more information.
+    -i,--input_dir <input directory> The directory where you checked out the repository.
+See 'Organize your repository'.
     -c,--config_file <config file>   The JSON configuration file.
 See JSON Format for more information.
     -s,--state_file <state file>     A file for persisting state between runs.
 Default: ./local/state
     -x,--secret <the client secret>  This allows you to create a configuration file that does not include a secret
                                      and instead store that secret encrypted in your build system and pass it on the
                                      command line.
 Please beware that this may log that secret somewhere, so you may
                                      need to cleanse your logs.
 You can also set the AUTH0_CLIENT_SECRET in the
                                      environment.
 ```

 ## Recommended Approach/Best Practices